 Salary After Attending: $43,200

 Located in Des Moines, Grand View University is a Lutheran university that emphasizes the liberal arts.
 Accredited by the Higher Learning Commission, this private university has around 2,000 students.
-As of 2019, it is ranked at number 39 on the U.S. News list of best regional colleges in the Midwest.
 Some of the most popular majors at Grand View University include nursing, psychology, finance, human services, and business, and the school has an acceptance rate of 93 percent.
-Evening degree programs are available, and the student-teacher ratio is 13:1.
-According to the 2019 Niche rankings, Grand View University is ranked at number 22 on the list of the best value colleges in Iowa.
+Evening degree programs are available and the student-teacher ratio is 13:1.
+Grand View University consistently makes the lists of the best value colleges in Iowa.

 12. Southwestern Community College